schmett/krobots-lite/README.md

 # krobots-lite

-Easy-to-use and up-to-date Kubernetes tutorials based on the k8s hyperkube.
+AppsOps and tutorials based on the k8s hyperkube.

-Insprired by my Kubernetes talk at Hack Reactor on May 13, 2016.
+**_Warning, not everything works yet, but should soon.
+This is a week long spare time project before Friday.
+[Tony, May 8, 2016 :]_**

+Jump to [Installing krobots and kubernetes](docs/install.md) for now.

 ## Front Matter

+This project was insprired by my Kubernetes talk at Hack Reactor on May 13, 2016.

 [Documentation](docs/README.md):
 - [Installing krobots and kubernetes](docs/install.md)